Categories vs. Tags: What's the Difference?

 Categories = what the money was for

-Tags = extra details like why, where, or for whom
+Tags = why, where, or for whom

 📝 Real life examples